I blogged a while ago about the experience of Praying in Hospital Corridors.

 I didn’t know what was to follow.

 My mum is an amazing active force for good – everyone knows her as the one who fixes things for others; whether it’s a house that needs cleaning, a meal that needs cooking, a person who needs loving…she can do it all.
-Watching her sit in her hospital chair, doped up on powerful drugs, was a very difficult experience.
+Watching her sit in her hospital chair, doped up on powerful drugs, barely able to communicate was a very difficult experience.

 Each night I’d go home, conscious of a God closer than He’d ever been.
 There was not an audible answer or a lighting bolt of assurance, but there was a sense that somehow or other, we’d be ok.